ftsrg/ingraph/README.md

 ### Deploying to Bintray

-To upload the artifacts to [Bintray](https://bintray.com/ftsrg/maven/ire), use the following commands:
+To upload the artifacts to [Bintray](https://bintray.com/ftsrg/maven/ingraph), get your [Bintray API key](https://bintray.com/profile/edit/) and use the following commands:

 ```
 # set your username (e.g. szarnyasg)